amharvinder/minicart/README.md

 # minicart

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.
+This project is using angular version 1.4.0.

 ## Build & development